-The 130 Sweetest Middle Names That Perfectly Complement Charlotte
+The 185+ Sweetest Middle Names That Perfectly Complement Charlotte

 - Do you or your partner have a family member or friend named Charlotte (who is an appropriate namesake for your child)?

-- Are there any sets of initials that you’d prefer, or want to avoid?
+- Are there any sets of initials that you’d prefer or want to avoid?

 But the most important thing is how it sounds situated between a first name and a last name.
 If you’re unsure whether a first, middle, and last name are a match, try saying the full name out loud (the way you will when they inevitably get in trouble further down the road).
 A solid-sounding name has the right cadence or rhythmic sound of the names when said in a row.